innotrade/enapso-graphdb-admin/README.md

 ## Remove Role
 </summary>

-Remove existing roles of a user in the Graph Database instance:
+Remove existing roles of a user in the graph database instance

 ```javascript
 graphDBEndpoint